charliemoreland/charliemoreland/README.md

 <h1 align="center">Hi 👋, I'm Charlie Moreland</h1>
 <h3 align="center">I am an aspiring IT Consultant passionate about helping Businesses migrate to Cloud Platforms and the potential applications of Machine Learning into Business Operations.
-With my BS in Software Engineering and MBA I want to help Businesses create Technical Solutions rooted in their Business Operations.</h3>
+With my BS in Software Engineering and MBA I want to help Businesses create Technical Solutions rooted in their Business Operations.
+I have Industry Experience in Full-Stack Web Development, Agile Project Management, and Software Testing. </h3>

 - 🔭 I’m currently working on [LSAMP INSPIRE Program Web Application](https://sdmay25-24.sd.ece.iastate.edu/)